tswetkov/js/README.md

 # Forkify

-This is a project on pure js, for showing pizzas recipes
+This is a project on pure js, for showing pizzas recipes.

 # OOP-in-js